Sara Banzet

-Sara Banzet (born 8 July 1745 in Belmont and died 24 April 1774 in the same village) was a French educator and diarist.
-She was an educational pioneer, the founder of day cares in France.
+Sara Banzet (8 July 1745 in Belmont – 24 April 1774 in Belmont) was a French educator and diarist.
+She was an educational pioneer, the founder of the écoles maternelles (the nursery schools of France).
 She is also known for her preserved diary, which is regarded as an important historical document of her contemporary France.

 Childhood and training

 Sara Banzet was born in 1745 in the Alsation village of Belmont, in the seigneury of Ban de la Roche, into a peasant family.

 Servant of the wife of pastor Jean Georges Stuber in Waldersbach, she bore witness to her master's efforts to improve the condition of his parishioners, particularly in terms of education.
 The Ban de la Roche is situated in the middle of mountains (Belmont is the highest town in the current department of Ban de la Roche) and agriculture was particularly difficult there in the middle of the 18th century, which generated permanent misery, with isolated villages in the winter months.
 In order to improve local incomes, Madame Stuber organised knitting classes for the women and young girls.
 This is where Sara Banzet learnt to knit.